 01 of 10

-The classic recipe for a mint julep is very easy to create and you will enjoy its refreshing taste.
-It is, quite simply, a shot of your favorite bourbon poured over muddled mint and sugar.
-Don't forget the crushed ice.
+The classic recipe for a mint julep is straightforward, and it has a refreshing taste you won't find in any other cocktail.
+Quite simply, it's a shot of your favorite bourbon poured over muddled mint and sugar, then topped with crushed ice.

 For an authentic Kentucky Derby experience, pick up a silver julep cup.
-It's a small touch that adds elegance to the occasion and ensures your julep stays frosty cold.
+It's a small touch that adds elegance to the occasion and ensures your julep stays frosty to the end.

 02 of 10